 The financial performance of the NCUSIF can be measured by comparing the equity ratio to the Normal Operating Level (NOL).
 The equity ratio is calculated as the ratio of the one-percent (1.00%) contributed capital deposit plus cumulative results of operations, excluding net cumulative unrealized gains and losses on investments, to the aggregate amount of insured shares in all federally insured credit unions.

-The NOL is the Board's target equity level for the NCUSIF.
-Pursuant to the Federal Credit Union Act, the NCUA Board sets the NOL between 1.20% and 1.50%.
-On December 15, 2022, the Board set the NOL at 1.33%, equal to the previous level of 1.33%.
+The NOL is the NCUA Board's target equity level for the NCUSIF.
+Pursuant to the FCU Act, the NCUA Board sets the NOL between 1.20% and 1.50%.
+The NOL set by the Board for 2023 and 2022 was 1.33%.
+The NCUSIF equity ratio was 1.30% as of December 31, 2023 and 2022.
+The NCUSIF available assets ratio was 1.22% and 1.19% as of December 31, 2023 and 2022, respectively.
+The NCUSIF equity ratio and available assets ratio are both based on total insured shares of \$1.7 trillion as of December 31, 2023 and 2022.